 The Return Swim To Shore Was Luckily Easier

 Our way back to shore was a lot easier, swimming at around 5 meters deep after the natural labyrinth.
-When surfacing after the security stop, the surface swim distance luckily was almost done.
+When surfacing after the security stopped, the surface swim distance, luckily, was almost done.

 Wrap-Up Scuba Diving In Havana